dart-lang/language/working/augmentation-libraries/feature-specification.md

 `external` setter.
 Unlike abstract declarations, they are considered to have a concrete implementation.

+Variables which require an initializer expression (such as those which have a non-nullable type and are not marked `late`) need not initially be defined with one, as long as there exists some augmentation which supplies it.

 Augmentations on variables, getters, and setters works mostly at the level of these separate capabilities.
 For example, augmenting a variable with a getter replaces the augmented variable's implicit getter body with the augmenting